pwn1sher/uuid-loader/README.md

 - Ability to convert UUID to shellcode and inject remote using thread hijacking
 - Using SGN or custom shellcode encoder before generating UUID Shellcode

+ # Usage

+ - Host your shellcode as UUIDs
+ - Hardcode the raw link in Line: 206 inside downloader.h

 # Idea